2016 Board of Directors Candidates

-All ACTE individual professional, retired, educational institution members, and national affiliate organizations whose membership dues are received at ACTE headquarters by October 21, 2014, are eligible to vote.
+All ACTE individual professional, retired, educational institution members and national affiliate organizations whose membership dues are received at ACTE headquarters by October 20, 2015, are eligible to vote.
 Please review the biographical information and platform statements for the nominees, and exercise your right to vote for ACTE’s future leadership.
-This information is also posted online on the ACTE website at www.acteonline.org/board_election_candidates.
-Please note that the nominees featured below and online are not official candidates.
-Candidates will be officially selected at ACTE’s CareerTech VISION 2014.
+This information is also posted online on the ACTE website.
+Please note that the nominees featured on the following pages and online are not official candidates.
+Candidates will be officially selected at ACTE’s CareerTech VISION 2015.

 The election process will be conducted via electronic ballot only.
 Ballots will be sent to member e-mail addresses listed in the ACTE database.
 ACTE has selected Survey and Ballot Systems (SBS) to manage the Board of Directors elections.
 You will receive an e-signature via e-mail that must be used with your member number to vote electronically.
 If you do not receive an e-signature by midnight on November 21, please contact ACTE’s Leadership Department at 800-826-9972, ext.
 315. Electronic ballots must be cast by 11:59 p.m.
-ET December 21, 2014.
+ET December 20, 2015.
 Ballots will be counted and audited at the offices of SBS, and the results will be posted on ACTE’s website and announced in Techniques magazine.
-Eligible voters attending VISION 2014 will have the option of voting on site by using the computer stations.
-You can also vote through your Internet browser on your smart phone.

 In order to facilitate a smooth election process, please be sure to: